respondcreate/django-versatileimagefield/README.md

 #### How PPOI is Stored in the Database ####

-The **Primary Point of Interest** is stored in the database as a string with the x and y coordinates limited to two decimal places and separated by an 'x', like `'0.5x0.5'` or `0.62x0.28`, for instance.
+The **Primary Point of Interest** is stored in the database as a string with the x and y coordinates limited to two decimal places and separated by an 'x' (for instance: `'0.5x0.5'` or `0.62x0.28`).

 ### Setting your PPOI ###